Call-for-Code/Project-Catalog/README.md

   - [Five Fifths Voter](https://github.com/Call-for-Code-for-Racial-Justice/Five-Fifths-Voter).
 This web app empowers minorities to exercise their right to vote and ensures their voice is heard by determining optimal voting strategies and limiting suppression issues.

   - [Legit-Info](https://github.com/Call-for-Code-for-Racial-Justice/Legit-Info).
 Local legislation can have significant impacts on areas as far-reaching as jobs, the environment, and safety.
 Legit-Info helps individuals understand the legislation that shapes their lives.

+## Contributing to Call for Code open source projects

+Each repository contains information on how to use and provide improvements to the project.
+The `LICENSE` file shows source code usage guidelines, most often using the preferred Apache 2 License terms.
+The `CONTRIBUTING.md` file captures the process for sending improvements.
+Together with the Technical Charter document, these files outline the rules of the road and how decisions are made around technical changes and expectations around effective collaboration.

+If you are new to the open source process, philosophy, and tools.
+We highly recommend that you take the [free "Introduction to Open Source" class](https://cognitiveclass.ai/courses/introduction-to-open-source) which normally takes under 4 hours to complete.

 ## Other incubating or interesting projects